New Power (Armenia)

-New Power (Նոր ուժ), also known as New Force, is an Armenian political party that is headquartered in Yerevan.
-It is led by the former Mayor of Yerevan, Hayk Marutyan.
+“New Power” Reformist Party (Նոր ուժ), also known as New Force, is an Armenian political party that is headquartered in Yerevan.
+It is founded and led by the former Mayor of Yerevan, Hayk Marutyan.

 History

 The party held its founding congress on 1 May 2024.
 Hayk Marutyan, a former member of Civil Contract, was nominated as party Chairman.
 Marutyan has been critical of prime minister Nikol Pashinyan's leadership and has called for the resignation of Pashinyan.
 Marutyan stated his intentions to possibly run in future elections.
 Marutyan also confirmed that the party may cooperate with the National Progress Party in the future.

 During the 2024 Armenian protests, some speculated Marutyan and his party of cooperating with the opposition Armenia Alliance.
 However, on 6 August 2024, Marutyan stated that his political party would conduct operations separately from the Tavush for the Motherland movement.

 The party has no political representation within the National Assembly and currently acts as an extra-parliamentary force.